-When deciding, you will want to consider the cost, return on investment and condition of your existing door.
-Often, you will find replacing your door will be a better investment than retro-fitting insultation.
+When deciding, you will want to consider the cost, return on investment, and condition of your existing door.
+Often, you will find replacing your door will be a better investment than retro-fitting insulation.

 If you decide to replace your door, there are several factors to consider when selecting a replacement.

 Garage doors come in a variety of materials, and each offers its own insulation potential.
 Let’s look at some of your choices: